 The overcurrent protection limits the maximum current through the PFC MOSFET and PFC coil.
 The current is measured via a current sense resistor in series with the MOSFET source.
-The MOSFET is switched off immediately when the voltage at pin PFCSENSE exceeds the Vsense(PFC)max level of 0.52 V at dV/dt = 50 mV/ $\mu$ s.
+The MOSFET is switched off immediately when the voltage at pin PFCSENSE exceeds the V{sense(PFC)max} level of 0.52 V at dV/dt = 50 mV/ μ s.
 The OCP is a switching-cycle-by-switching-cycle protection.

 It is recommended to take into account a margin of 0.1 V to avoid false triggering of the PFC OCP by switching of the flyback.
-False triggering of the $V{sense(PFC)max}$ protection can cause disturbances to the AC mains input current.
+False triggering of the V{sense(PFC)max} protection can cause disturbances to the AC mains input current.
 It is also advised that a small capacitor between 100 pF and 220 pF is placed directly at the PFCSENSE pin to suppress external disturbance.

-The current sense resistor can be calculated with Equation 10:
+The current sense resistor is calculated using Equation 10: